corda/corda-docs-portal/content/en/docs/cenm/1.2/pki-tool.md

                         section below).

-{{< note >}}
-An additional `NETWORK_PARAMETERS` certificate role is available which can be used to create a different entity,
-                            separate from the Network Map entity, that is responsible for signing Network Parameter changes.
-This can be useful as a network operator will often want to have the Network Map signing task run automatically on a schedule.
-Having a different PKI entity for each task allows the operator to keep the process of signing the high risk and infrequent
-                            Network Parameter changes isolated from the low risk and frequent process of signing Network Map changes.

-{{< /note >}}

-{{< warning >}}
-The additional `NETWORK_PARAMETERS` role is only supported in Corda nodes running platform version 4+.
-Therefore,
-                            this should only ever be used in a network with `minimumPlatformVersion` >= 4.

-{{< /warning >}}

 ##### Certificate Templates

 Out of the box, the PKI Tool comes with some predefined certificate templates that can be used to generate a basic,
                             Corda compliant certificate hierarchy.
 Each template defines all necessary parameters, such as certificate subject, role and signedBy attributes, and greatly reduces the size of the configuration file.